Therapy that Responds to Your Singularity

 Depression and loss do not always look like sadness.
 They can appear as numbness, flatness, irritability, exhaustion, or a sense of going through the motions.
 You may feel disconnected from yourself, from others, or from parts of your life that once felt meaningful.

-Loss can take many forms: bereavement, the end of a relationship, a change in identity or role, a miscarriage, an imagined future that did not unfold.
+Loss can take many forms: bereavement, the end of a relationship, a change in identity or role, a lost pregnancy, an imagined future that did not unfold.

 These experiences are often difficult to articulate.
 Therapy offers a space where they can gradually come into language.
 Through speaking and being listened to differently, a new relationship to what has been lost and to what may still be possible can begin to take shape.